manavsehgal/rapid-app-workflow/develop_nodejs_web_apps.md

 Node.js enjoys tremendous growth in frameworks, language variants, tools, and technologies.
 This increases complexity non-linearly as project size grows.

-## Distribution Methods for NodeJS
+## Distribution Methods for Node.js

 Here is a list of app distribution methods that Node.js developers can choose from.